vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 - first few points from slides.
+- what is interrupt descriptor table:
+    - OS maintains special table in memory.
+    - it's entries are configured by the OS.
+    - depending of interrupt it'll choose the entry in the descriptor entry table.
+    - each entry will be the instruction pointer of the first instruction of the interrupt handler.
 - why does hardware chose new stack which is configured by the operating system for interrupt handlers beforehand.
     - for security reasons, we can't trust users stack values, like:
         - user reloaded the current stack pointer to point to address 0 or to some unmapped page or point to data structure in kernel address space.